Research Finds Cat And Dog Owners Really “Parent” Their Pets

 For many of us, we consider our pets to be our children.
 I’ve personally polled my Cattitude Daily Facebook audience on this topic on a few occasions, with thousands of resounding yeses boldly stating that their cat is in fact their child.
 And, when you think about it, why shouldn’t they be?
 We care for them, we provide for them, and we love them unconditionally.
 And the same is true for dog owners, too.

-And, thanks to recent research, we are right for believing that we do parent our pets because now we have scientific evidence to back up those claims.
+And, thanks to recent research, we are right to believe that we do parent our pets because now we have scientific evidence to back up those claims.

 man and cat laying down